 Studies on Modern Thought and Culture

-The courses offered in this section intend to approach various pressing social and cultural problems from philosophical viewpoint.
+The program’s foundations lie in modern Western philosophy and science, and the section aims to actively approach various pressing social and cultural questions from a philosophical perspective.

 - SUTO, Norihide (M.Lit.)